neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !alert note
 While we use nomenclature
-like `solid_blocks`, these blocks don't need to actually represent *solid* - we only use this verbage to note where OpenMC should receive temperature feedback, but *not* density feedback (which would require moving the cell boundaries for deforming solids to preserve mass).
+like `solid_blocks`, these blocks don't need to actually represent *solids* - we only use this verbage to note where OpenMC should receive temperature feedback, but *not* density feedback (which would require moving the cell boundaries for deforming solids to preserve mass).